 There are so many generous and dynamic programs in our community and we want to connect people with the great resources available in this community.
 In attempting to help families in crisis, we have come to understand that, initially, meeting the immediate needs of the family are very important—this is the financial assistance piece.
 But it cannot stop there.
 Families in crisis often are dealing with more than one barrier and often it is the overwhelming nature of everything combined that can be so debilitating.
 Once a basic need is taken care of, a family can put all of their focus and energy on the next step or challenge they face.
-At United Ministries, families in crisis find volunteers who care about them and who want to help them transform their difficult situation into something better, hopeful and sustainable.
+At United Ministries, families in crisis find volunteers who care about them and who want to help them transform their difficult situation into something better, more hopeful, healthy and sustainable.

 What is so remarkable about the daily experience at United Ministries?
 Two things: